davidson16807/tectonics.cpp/README.md

 This library is not just designed for use by tectonics.js.
 Numerous space simulators can make use of the functionality here.
 The components here are lightweight and loosely coupled.
 Parts of the library can be easily taken out, mixed and matched, and modified.
 The library is also rigorously covered by unit tests.
 It's a shame really if this library only gets used once.

-Permission to use the code is provided under the Creative Commons Attribution 4.0 license.
-You may modify and redistribute the code as you see fit.
-You need only attribute the work to me as the project developer, which I appreciate since it helps me develop professionally.
-Drop me a line if you do so since it's encouraging to hear my work is getting used!
+As of completing major milestones in May 2025, permission to use all code going forward is provided under the Creative Commons Attribution-NonCommercial-Sharealike 4.0 license.
+This code is written with fellow hobby developers in mind, and noncommercial hobby projects are always welcome to use it freely.
+Drop me a line if you use it, since it's encouraging to hear my work is getting used, and it's always fun to hear from someone with fellow interests!
+Commercial licensing is also available by prior agreement - drop me a line if interested.

 # Getting Started
 Make file commands exist throuhgout the library for building demos and running unit tests.
 Simply run `make` in any project folder with a `Makefile` to run all the functionality that's defined within that folder.